-Department Chair David S. Stephens, MD; Vice Chair for Education Wendy Armstrong, MD; the residency program director; associate program directors; medical student education leaders; and staff across the school collaborate to ensure that the educational programs in the Emory Department of Medicine continue to meet the highest standards of innovation and quality.
+Department Chair David S. Stephens, MD; Vice-Chair for Education Wendy Armstrong, MD; the residency program director Karen Law, MD; associate program directors; medical student education leaders; and staff across the school collaborate to ensure that the educational programs in the Emory Department of Medicine continue to meet the highest standards of innovation and quality.

 Emory’s access to a large and varied patient population provides residents and fellows with intriguing and often unique training opportunities.
 Our goal is to cultivate a program dedicated to excellent teaching in the context of superb clinical care.
 Our internal medicine residency program routinely receives 100-percent resident satisfaction scores for overall experience and variety of clinical exposures.

 EUHM Morning Report: What is the diagnostic approach and management of pleural effusion?

 EUH Morning Report: What medications can cause immunoallergic hepatitis and how is it recognized?

 EUH Morning Report: How do you reverse direct-acting oral anticoagulants (with focus on FXa inhibitors) in cases of severe bleeding?